RyanStonebraker/FreeSpeak_NLP/README.md

 # FreeSpeak Natural Language Interpreter
-Raw English language that is interpreted to NASM Assembly using Python CGI with minimal external library usage and with intelligent task handling that has the ability the find whether an unknown word is a synonym for a known element.
+Minimally structured English language that is interpreted to x86 syntax assembly.
+Code refactored to a Python Flask application and live version hosted on nginx using uwsgi.
 ___

 #### Example Usages: